 “Just this once,” we say to ourselves.
 “The next time I’ll hold them accountable for figuring it out.
 I know I should be mentoring them instead of saving them, but I don’t have time for that today.
 We just have to get this done.”

 The temptation to answer — to jump in and save the day — is incredibly strong.
 It’s not a stretch to call it an addiction, because it gives us a feeling that can take a lifetime of inner work to achieve — that who we are is enough and that the highest value we can offer to others is to not rescue them from having to take the next step of their journey for themselves.

 The most common form this addiction takes in the modern office is telling our team that “our door is always open”.
 What we really mean when we say that is something different but which we don’t often verbalize.
 What we mean by that is, “before you walk through that open door you have assumed the accountability to take not just one, but at least five ‘micro-steps’”:

-- You’re not using me to cover a skill you don’t have (transparency).
+You’re not using me to cover a skill they don’t have (transparency).

 The problem is that, for us, answering their question before they’ve taken these steps feels good.
 We feel like we’ve added value, made things easier for them, that we’ve improved productivity.
 But in fact, by answering their question before they’ve taken these steps, we’ve done exactly the opposite.

 A team of people who aren’t challenged to think for themselves will default to the easy answers on the hard questions — taking us further and further away from our goal of a delightful customer experience.

 Here’s the best part: challenging our teams to roll up their “mind-sleeves” before we’re available to help is not only the fastest way to reach our long-term goals for the business, it’s also the secret to creating a culture of deep engagement and personal meaningfulness for each and every member of our teams, no matter where they are on the org chart.